You are leaving Lundbeck.com/US

 Get a deeper understanding of Parkinson’s disease here.

 Headache is pain that occurs in the head.
-Headaches are extremely common, and can be ‘primary’, such as migraine, tension-type headache and cluster headache, or ‘secondary’, meaning that they are a consequence of another disorder.
-Migraine is associated with moderate to severe headaches that are accompanied by nausea and/or sensitivity to light and sound.
-During a migraine, which last for hours or days, a person may be unable to go about their daily life.
-Tension-type headaches are, in general, mild to moderate and not associated with nausea while cluster headaches are a relatively rare and severe type of headache usually felt around a person’s eye or temple.
+Headaches are extremely common, and can be ‘primary,’ such as migraine, tension-type headache and cluster headache, or ‘secondary,’ meaning that they are a consequence of another disorder.
+Migraine is associated with strong headaches that are usually accompanied by nausea and/or sensitivity to light and sound.
+During a migraine attack, which can last for hours or days, a person is unable to go about their daily life.
+Tension-type headaches are, in general, milder and not associated with nausea while cluster headaches are a relatively rare and extremely painful type of headache usually felt around a person’s eye or temple.

 Get a deeper understanding of migraine here.